jasonm23/onlisp-markdown/onlisp.md

 ---

-Figures 24.2–24.4 contain the code for a simple Prolog interpreter.
-It ac- cepts the same queries as the query interpreter of Section 19.3, but uses rules instead of the database to generate bindings.
+Figures 24.2-24.4 contain the code for a simple Prolog interpreter.
+It accepts the same queries as the query interpreter of Section 19.3, but uses rules instead of the database to generate bindings.
 The query interpreter was invoked through a macro called with-answer.
 The interface to the Prolog interpreter will be through a similar macro, called with-inference.
 Like with-answer,